 In Key Stage 3 (Years 7, 8 and 9), the formal taught curriculum consists of the following subjects:

-English; Maths; Science; Physical Education (PE); History; Geography; Oracy; Philosophy & Ethics; Modern Foreign Languages (MFL); Art and Design; Drama; Computing; Music; Technology; Personal, Social and Health Education (PSHE).
+English; Maths; Science; Physical Education (PE); History; Geography; Religious Education (RE); French; Art and Design; Drama; Computing; Music; Technology (Food, Textiles & Design Technology); Personal Development.

 In Key Stage 4 (Years 10 and 11), the formal taught core curriculum consists of the following subjects:

-English; Maths; Science; Physical Education (PE); Philosophy for Life.
+English; Maths; Science; Physical Education (PE); Religious Education (RE); Personal Development.
 In addition, students are offered a choice of Level 1 and 2 courses covering a breadth of subject areas and a range of qualifications, including but not limited to: GCSEs; Cambridge Nationals; BTECs.
 For more information about these options please view the annually updated Key Stage 4 options booklet.